njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 ## **Background and Approach**

-Since the late 2000s, crowdfunding has grown into a widely adopted mechanism for launching products, validating ideas, and mobilizing public support.
-To better understand the factors driving campaign success, this report analyzes a sample of 1,000 crowdfunding campaigns drawn from a standardized dataset.
-The analysis uses spreadsheet-based tools and covers outcomes across categories, timing, goal ranges, geographic markets, and backer distributions.
-Where the data permits, results are presented using medians rather than means, given the heavily skewed nature of most distributions.
+Crowdfunding has grown into a widely adopted mechanism for launching products, validating ideas, and mobilizing public support since the late 2000s.
+Despite its prominence, the factors that distinguish successful campaigns from unsuccessful ones remain poorly understood at a granular level.
+This report addresses that gap by analyzing a sample of 1,000 campaigns drawn from a standardized dataset, examining outcomes across categories, timing, goal ranges, geographic markets, and backer distributions.

+Where distributions are heavily skewed results are reported using medians rather than means.
+This choice is not merely conventional because, in datasets where a small number of outliers can pull the average far from the typical value, the median is a more honest and informative summary of what a representative campaign actually experiences.

 ## Overall Outcomes

-Of the 1,000 campaigns in the sample, 565 (56.5%) were successful, 364 (36.4%) failed, 57 (5.7%) were canceled, and 14 (1.4%) remained live.
-The overall success rate provides the baseline against which the report evaluates category, timing, and structural factors.
+Of the 1,000 campaigns in the sample, 565 succeeded (56.5%), 364 failed (36.4%), 57 were canceled (5.7%), and 14 remained live at the time of analysis (1.4%).
+Taken together, the failure and cancellation rates were a combined 42.1% and serve as a reminder that crowdfunding is far from a reliable funding mechanism for the average creator.
+The overall success rate provides the baseline against which the report evaluates category, timing, and structural factors. rewrite and improve

 ## **Category Performance: Popularity vs. Success**